-The average temperature in July in Seychelles is 26 to 27 degrees Celcius with a mean precipitation of 110ml.
-At the most, the temperature drops to 23 degrees Ceclius and spells of rain are limited to either just one island or one part of an island, usually occurring at predawn hours or during the late afternoon.
-The nighttime temperatures are moderate, and air conditioning is available even in the most basic accommodation.
-The latter half of July is slightly overcast with little rain and is even the windiest time of the year implying that you can have a great sailing experience.
+The latter half of July is slightly overcast with little rain and is even the windiest time of the year implying that you can have great sailing experience.
 An average temperature of 26 degrees Celcius also means that you need to apply high-factor sun cream before venturing out into the ravishing beaches.
-Seychelles compares favorably to other tropical holiday destinations like Mauritius and Maldives in July which are in the midst of a monsoon season.
+Seychelles compares favourably to other tropical holiday destinations like Mauritius and Maldives in July which are in the midst of a monsoon season.

 Activities To Do in July

-Sailing: If you are looking forward to some adventure, then sailing in Seychelles in July is a must.
-The strong winds create exciting conditions for travelers.
+- Sailing: If you are looking forward to some adventure, then sailing in Seychelles in July is a must.
+The strong winds create exciting conditions for travellers.